shoonyee/django_oidc_vue/README.md

 DEBUG=True

 # Application Mode
-MODE=LOCAL  # or PROD for production with OIDC
+MODE=LOCAL  # Use LOCAL for development with mock auth, PROD for production with OIDC

 # Database Configuration - Choose ONE database engine
 DB_ENGINE=mysql  # or postgresql